How To Replace Window Glass In A Vinyl Frame In 7 Steps

 Conclusion

 Replacing the window glass in a vinyl frame can prevent you from having to replace or pay to replace the whole window and window frame.
-You will ned somebody to help, primarily holding the glass for you so it doesn’t slip, and you will benefit from having the right tools as well as having the exact same dimension and thickness of glass ready before you start.
-Take your time, always use the setting blocks when replacing the pane, and you should be able to successfully replace the window yourself.
+You will need somebody to help, primarily holding the glass for you so it doesn’t slip, and you will benefit from having the right tools and the same dimension and thickness of glass ready before you start.
+Take your time, use the setting blocks when replacing the pane, and ensure the glass is level after you install it.

 Featured Image Credit: Lina Mo, Shutterstock